Infomaker/NPWriterPluginBundle/plugins/se.infomaker.archivesearch/README.md

 | **resultsMapping**  | Object    | `true`    | Object used for mapping OC Properties to properties used by the plugin.
 See [Results Mapping Options](#results-mapping-options) |
 | **type**            | String    | `false`   | Set to `editorial-opencontent` when searching for images in the Writer editorial repository |

+Note: When type is editorial-opencontent, the images need to have thumbnail representations in Open Content in order for them to be visible in the search result.
+This is a configuration option in Editor Service.

 ### Host Options
 Host configuration used by the BA-proxy service.